Jahunm/python-challenge/README.md

 ## **Part 1 -- PyBank**

     In this activity, you are tasked with creating a Python script for analyzing the financial records of your company.
     You will be provided with a financial dataset in this file: budget_data.csv.
     This dataset is composed of two columns, Date and Profit/Losses.
-(Thankfully, your company has rather lax standards for accounting, so the records are simple.)

 ---